ChiaHan-1215/Terra_AnviL_platform_Notes/How_to_Terra.md

 - A pop-up table will appear showing which BAM files you want to view.
 Select the one of interest.

 Sometimes a window will pop up asking you to select a workspace to bill to.
 When this appears, select the workspace we created earlier.
+(Since we cloned the workspcae, usually won't pop-up this selection.)

 <img width="1148" height="579" alt="Screenshot 2025-09-16 at 10 16 17 AM" src="https://github.com/user-attachments/assets/32385d8b-d1ea-43cc-8e8c-ab15cf8ec194" />